Above Ground Root Cellars & Other No-Dig Food Storage

 Cantaloupes and watermelons come in June.
 June is my favorite month in the garden.
 So much delicious produce.
 Cucumbers will continue through July, but by then they are bitter.

-During the hottest part of the summer (July, August, September) basically all you’re going to get is okra, peppers, and eggplants.
+During the hottest part of the summer (July, August, September) all you’re going to get is okra, peppers, and eggplants.

 Figs become ripe around the 4th of July.
 The crop ripens basically all at once and will spoil quickly if not picked.
 The birds and the wasps like them, too.
 We typically make fig preserves out of them, but some people will can them whole.